 If there are impairments in these documents, you should clarify whether they can either be removed or lead to a discount.
 Then agree to accept the expected price or make a well-founded offer.

-Even if you don’t try to lower the price, it is possible, someone else makes a higher offer.
+Even if you don’t try to lower the price, it is possible, that someone else will make a higher offer.
 The so-called “Immobilienmarkt in German cities is in a very stressful market because the demand for buying a house is higher than the supply.

-Step 5: Find a notary who is familiar with conveyance of real estate property
+Step 5: Find a notary who is familiar with the conveyance of real estate property

 Leading up to the arranged appointment with the seller and eventually the estate agent, you will have to provide several documents.
 Ask your notary what he/she needs, though many documents are provided by the seller (land register excerpts, site plan, blueprints, possibly the declaration of division, list of furnishings, energy pass, etc.).